David5p/family_shopping_list/README.md

 - I also had some errors with trailing variables.
 I created a number_of_days variable for my meal plan but this was rendered obsolete by using a counter so I never used this variable and deleted it.
 Similarly, I had a categories variable trailing in my edit_recipes function.
 I had declared the categories variable in my new refactored function category_choices but had neglected to remove it from my edit_recipes function

-- The new_qty variable error was creating an issue because I was trying to use the variable without having declared.
+- The new_qty variable error was creating an issue because I was trying to use the variable without having declared it.
 I went into my code and declared it to fix the problem.
 After solving all of these issues when I run Flake8 in the terminal I have no errors.

 <p align="center">
   <img src="assets/images/flake8_clear.png"alt="Flake8 all clear" />
 </p>

-- I used pip install mypy to validate the types used in my python code.
+- I used pip install mypy to validate the types used in my Python code.

 <p align="center">
   <img src="assets/images/mypy_error.png"alt="Mypy error" />
 </p>

 -It threw 1 error related to Colorama which does not include type hints.
 I found a [GitHub](https://github.com/pantsbuild/pants/issues/20259) comments section which raised a similar issue.
-The problem was resolved by installing colorama types.
+The problem was resolved by installing type stubs for Colorama.
 I have no erros in mypy now.

 <p align="center">
   <img src="assets/images/mypy_clear.png"alt="Mypy all clear" />